react-syntax-highlighter/react-syntax-highlighter/README.md

 #### props
 * `language` - the language to highlight code in.
+* `stylesheet` - name of syntax stylesheet to use.
 * `children` - the code to highlight.
 * `spread props` pass arbitrary props to pre tag wrapping code.